Things To Do In Dubai

 Falconry is a powerful part of Emirati culture that has been kept alive today.
 Bedouin tribes living in the vast desert terrains used falcons for hunting.
 The art of taming the wild bird and training is passed on from generation to generation.

 The UAE holds falconry tournaments called the Fazza Championship during winter, bringing thousands of falconers together to compete and show off their birds.
-The skill of the falconer is greatly appreciated as it requires tremendous effort, while the beauty and strength of the bird are very prized too.
+The skill of the falconer is greatly appreciated as it requires tremendous effort, while the beauty and strength of the bird are also very prized.

 Owning falcons requires a license from the government.
-Every year millions of dirhams are spent for the protection of these birds.
+Every year, millions of dirhams are spent protecting these birds.
 Even a hospital is dedicated to caring for these birds in the capital city.

 If you’re lucky, you can attend one of the seven falconry championships during your visit to Dubai or at least take a photo with the magnificent bird.